-9. Admission
+10. Admission

-When all the criteria for admission, including clearance and confirmation of financing, have been met, the candidate and/or the nominating authority shall be notified in writing of the candidate's acceptance for admission.
+When all the criteria for admission, including clearance and confirmation of financing, have been met, the candidate and/or the nominating authority shall be notified in writing that the candidate has been selected for admission to the programme.

-The Institute must receive from the candidate a confirmation in writing as to whether he/she is ready to join the programme, whereupon the candidate will be admitted to the programme.
+The Institute must receive from the candidate and his/her nominating authority a confirmation in writing as to whether the candidate is ready to join the programme, whereupon the candidate will be admitted to the programme.